astromme/calbirths/README.md

 - **Shared Chart Components**: MonthlyChart, AnnualChart, and SeasonalityChart are reused across all pages
 - **Client-side Navigation**: React Router provides instant page transitions without full reloads
 - **User Engagement**: Integrated feedback mechanism for continuous improvement

+## SEO & Discoverability

+The site is optimized for search engines with:

+- **Automated Sitemap**: `sitemap.xml` is automatically generated from counties data during each build
+- **Dynamic Meta Tags**: Page titles and descriptions update for each county
+- **Structured Data**: JSON-LD schema markup for Dataset type (helps search engines understand the content)
+- **Open Graph Tags**: Optimized sharing on Facebook, LinkedIn, and other social platforms
+- **Twitter Cards**: Enhanced appearance when shared on Twitter
+- **robots.txt**: Guides search engine crawlers

+The sitemap is regenerated automatically whenever:
+- You run `pnpm build` (local or CI/CD)
+- Counties data is updated
+- You explicitly run `pnpm generate-sitemap`

+No manual updates needed!

 ## Future Enhancements